Skip to main content

-- Adjudicate 30,000 requests for various immigration benefits.
+- Adjudicate more than 26,000 requests for various immigration benefits.

-- Analyze more than 700 tips, leads, cases and detections for potential fraud, public safety and national security concerns.
+- Analyze nearly 600 tips, leads, cases and detections for potential fraud, public safety and national security concerns.

-- Screen 400 people for protection based on a credible fear of persecution if they return home.
+- Screen 130 people for protection based on a credible fear of persecution or torture if they return home.